Hampshire, South Downs Foraging Courses

 Queen Elizabeth Country Park Visitor Centre

 WHERE TO MEET

-In spring and summer we will be meeting in the visitor centre car park.
+We will be meeting in the visitor centre car park.

 The number of seats available is limited, but guests are welcome to bring picnic mats or chairs.